Lake Tanganyika – Africa’s Amazing Lake

 The beaches of Lake Tanganyika

-Besides walks with chimpanzees, you can indulge in a traditional beach holiday.
-There are several beaches in the city of Kigoma, and some of them are simply amazing spots to relax!
-Quiet sandy shores with clear and calm water, lodges with authentic tropical ambience, walks by the lake under a canopy of tropical trees bowing down to the lake, and, finally, breathtaking sunsets.
-A paradise you wouldn’t expect to find in the depths of the African continent.
+Besides walking with chimpanzees, you can indulge in a traditional beach holiday.
+There are several beaches in the city of Kigoma, and some of them are ideal spots to relax!
+Quiet sandy shores with clear and calm water, lodges with an authentic tropical ambience, walks by the lake under a canopy of tropical trees,and, finally, breathtaking sunsets.
+A paradise near the very center of the African continent.

 Diving in Tanganyika

-Tourist infrastructure outside the national parks is still poorly developed, but fishing enthusiasts will find surely find hotels and docks for motor and rowing boats.
-There are even diving centers that run underwater excursions to the beautiful colorful fish that abound in the waters of Tanganyika.
+Tourist infrastructure outside the national parks is still in the first stages of development but fishing enthusiasts can find plenty of opportunities for motorized or manual boats.
+There are also diving centers that run underwater excursions to the beautiful colorful fish that abound in the waters of Tanganyika.

 With the waters of the lake being mostly calm, it is an ideal place for beginners to get their first diving lessons.
 It’s best to start in shallow water.
 In some places, water transparency reaches 20 meters and higher, so even experienced divers will enjoy a visit to the inhabitants of the lake.

-The water in the lake is very warm: the temperature fluctuates at around 24–28 °С. Dives are comfortable and safe - neither mammals nor amphibians will bother divers.
-Residents even joke that diving in Tanganyika is safer than taking local shuttle buses.
+The water in the lake is very warm: the temperature fluctuates at around 24–28 °С, making dives comfortable and safe.
+Residents even joke that diving in Tanganyika is safer than taking local shuttle buses!

 It’s important to keep in mind that the surface of the lake lies as high as 773 meters above sea level, so diving will take place virtually in high mountain conditions.
 Diving experience, or going with professional guides for your first experience is the best approach.

-Lake Tanganyika is called a huge natural aquarium because of the many types of cichlids that live here and nowhere else.
+Lake Tanganyika is called a huge natural aquarium because of the many types of cichlids (a type of fish) that live here and nowhere else.
 In the waters of Lake Tanganyika, there are many different types of cichlids in an array of colors that brings even scientists from around the world.
-You can watch these beautiful cichlids from a close distance in shallow water – dive only five meters deep and you will be surrounded with shoals of colorful nimble fish!
+You can watch the beautiful cichlids up close in shallow water – dive only five meters deep and you will be surrounded with shoals of these colorful nimble fish!

 Boating and fishing

 You can always take a boat trip from the shore of the lake.
-Local guides will take you to the best spots accessible only from water.
-The nature here is untouched by man and beautiful beyond words.
-This is one of the warmest regions on our planet, a world of tropical vegetation and the richest diversity of the animal kingdom that you really must see for yourself.
+Local guides will take you to the best spots accessible only by water.
+Nature here is untouched by man: :world of tropical vegetation and the richest diversity of the animal kingdom that you really must see for yourself.

-Tanganyika is also famous for sport fishing.
-In March-April, there’s a special championship held on these shores.
+Lake Tanganyika is also famous for sport fishing.
+In March-April, there’s a special fishing championship held on these shores.
 It is a perfect event to fish for fun.
-Besides, a great deal of the world’s beautiful aquarium fish is caught here and then dispatched to aquarium enthusiasts.
+Besides, a great deal of the world’s beautiful aquarium fish are caught here and then dispatched to aquarium enthusiasts.

 Among the highly prized “trophies” chased both by the local and visiting fishermen are "elephant" and "tiger".
-“Water elephant” is a Hausa language name for a Nile perch.
+“Water elephant” is a name in the Hausa language for a Nile Perch.
 It’s about 0.5 meters long (over 1 and a half feet) and weighs 15 kg (33 lbs).
 The largest Nile Perch ever recorded was a massive 180 cm and 140 kg.
-“Tiger” is a giant tigerfish, also known as hydrocynus goliath – 1.5 meters in length, weighing 50 kg.
-The most impressive thing about it is 32 canine teeth.
-They say that tigerfish attack even hatchlings of a Nile crocodile.
+“Tiger” is a giant tigerfish, also known as hydrocynus goliath – 1.5 meters in length, weighing 50 kg (110 lbs).
+The most impressive thing about this fish are the 32 canine teeth.
+They say that tigerfish are so aggressive they will even attack baby crocodiles.

-Lake Tanganyika is the oldest rift lake in Africa, formed during the movement of the two tectonic plates – the Arabian and the African ones – and the following split of the latter into two.
-The place where the African plate broke into the Somali and Nubian plates became a huge water reservoir that we now call the African Great Lakes.
-Besides Tanganyika, among these lakes are lakes Victoria, Nyasa (Malawi), Rudolf (now Turkana), Edward (Rutanzige), Albert and Kivu.
+Lake Tanganyika is the oldest rift lake in Africa, formed during the movement of the two tectonic plates – the Arabian and the African ones which formed the Great Rift Valley and the huge water reservoir that we now call the African Great Lakes.
+Besides Tanganyika, among these lakes are: Lake Victoria, Lake Nyasa (Malawi), Lake Rudolf (now Turkana), Lake Edward (Rutanzige), Lake Albert and Lake Kivu.

-Tanganyika is also the deepest lake in Africa, with a maximum depth of 1471 m.
-On a global scale, it is the second deepest after Lake Baikal with its 1642 m.
+Lake Tanganyika is also the deepest lake in Africa, with a maximum depth of 1471 m.
+On a global scale, it is the second deepest in the world, after Lake Baikal at 1642 m deep.
 The average depth of Lake Tanganyika is 570 meters.
-It is filled with the volume of fresh water that amounts to 18% of the total world's supply that we have access to.
-Considering the unique features of this lake we could list numbers and measurements forever, but we’d rather move on to more exciting facts!
+It is filled with the volume of freshwater that amounts to 18% of the total world's fresh water supply that humans have access to

 What is the origin of the name Tanganyika

-The first version of the name’s origin says that in the language of one of the local tribes there is a phrase similar in sound, which means something like "a reservoir abounding with fish."
-According to other explanations of local residents, the word "Tanganyika" can be translated as "a plain-like lake" or "a huge lake stretching like a plain."
-However, there can’t be a final definitive version because multiple tribes have been settling by these shores, each with their own language and their own description of the lake.
+In the first version of the name’s origin, it is said that in one of the local languages of the region there is a phrase which sounds like “tanganyika” which basically means "a reservoir abounding with fish."
+According to other explanations of the origin, the word "Tanganyika" can be translated as "a plain-like lake" or "a huge lake stretching out like a plain."
+However, there can’t be a definitive version because multiple tribes have been settling by these shores for centuries, each with their own language and their own description of the lake.

-It is also interesting that in the past, Tanganyika served as a name for the mainland of the present-day Tanzania, when it was not yet an independent state and was ruled by Great Britain.
+It is also important to note that in the past, Tanganyika served as a name for the mainland of present-day Tanzania, when it was not yet an independent state and was ruled by Great Britain.
 The name “Tanzania” was formed by joining the names Tanganyika and Zanzibar, the two nations that joined to make up the United Republic of Tanzania.